Natnael12119/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# 0x02.
-Shell, I/O Redirections and filters0x03.
-Shell, init files, variables and expansions
+# 0x03.Shell, init files, variables and expansions
 The topic of Shell, I/O Redirections and filters0x03.
 Shell, init files, variables and expansions is covered in this project.
 ###### 0-hello_world0-alias
 This script creates an alias for "ls" called "rm".
 When you run "rm" i the terminal, it will run "ls".